Revised November 2011. Updated July 1, 2012. Updated May 2017.

 current

-School-age students who have refugee status or are refugee claimants, live in British Columbia, and enrol in a B.C. public school are eligible for publicly-funded education and may also quality for English Language Learning (ELL) services.
+School-age students who have refugee status or are refugee claimants, live in British Columbia, and enrol in a B.C. public school are eligible for publicly-funded education and may also qualify for English Language Learning (ELL) services.

 This policy provides expectations and guidance to B.C. schools about students who are refugees or refugee claimants so that these students can develop their individual potential within British Columbia’s school system.